OVO solar purchase and installation – Terms and Conditions

 Easy access to the area inside your property where we’ll carry out the installation, by removing belongings.
 You should also remove breakable or high value items from our work area and remove or cover electronic appliances.
 We won’t be responsible for damage caused to these items if you haven’t taken steps to protect them.

-5.4 If you break conditions set out in 4.1 and 4.2 of this contract, you might need to pay extra costs due to delay and/or supply of additional services.
+5.7 If you break conditions set out in 5.1, 5.5 and/or 5.6 of this contract, you might need to pay extra costs due to delay and/or supply of additional services.
 You might need to pay reasonable compensation to cover those extra costs.
 If this happens then section 7 (below) of this contract will apply.

 6. Change of work